Indezine Logo

 2. Select the Master on the left pane for which you want to enable slide numbers.

-3. Choose View | Header and Footer to bring up the familiar dialog box that can be seen in Figure 1 (refer earlier in this page).
+3. Choose View | Header and Footer to bring up the familiar dialog box, as shown in Figure 1, previously on this page.

 4. Choose Apply to All if you want to show slide numbers in all masters of the presentation, and select Apply if you want it to be visible on the current slide master.